 In Search of Your First Nikon

-Unless you’re already an established photographer, it would be a mistake for your first Nikon camera to be a flagship Z9 or D6, which are expensive and probably overwhelming to use.
-It’s better to start with a midrange camera or something cheaper so that you can learn the ropes and familiarize yourself with Nikon as a brand.
+But which one should you get to start?
+Unless you’re already an established photographer, it would be a mistake for your first Nikon camera to be a pro-level Nikon Z9 or D6, which are expensive, niche, and probably overwhelming to use.
+Even professional photographers more often choose a more general-purpose Nikon camera like the D850 or the Z8.

-Nikon has long been known for their DSLR cameras like the Nikon D850, which some say is the best all-around DSLR ever made.
-But in 2018, Nikon entered the high-end mirrorless camera domain with their Z-series cameras.
-They currently have eight mirrorless models to choose from, including their flagship Z9, and they are putting almost all their development into mirrorless, not DSLR, these days.
+Nikon has long been known for their DSLR cameras, but in 2018, Nikon entered the world of high-end mirrorless cameras with their Nikon Z system.
+They currently have nine mirrorless models to choose from, including their flagship Z9, and they are putting almost all their development into mirrorless, not DSLR, these days.

-Here are the more recent Nikon cameras, with links to my review of the camera if I’ve written one:
+Here are the more recent Nikon cameras, with links to Photography Life’s review of the camera if available:

 Nikon Z7 II